furfurylic/commata/CommataPrimer.md

 ```

 Note that `indirect` is still specifiable with arguments that are inherently
-associated with a indirect table source.
+associated with an indirect table source.
 Thus, the following codes are valid:

 ```C++
 auto p = make_table_pull(